7 strategies to improve employee burnout

 5. Give your people more control over how they do their work

-Research shows having little autonomy over how work gets done is linked with not only poor mental health but also with higher rates of chronic conditions such as diabetes and heart disease.
+Research shows having little autonomy over how work gets done is linked with not only poor mental health that contributes to employee burnout but also with higher rates of chronic conditions such as diabetes and heart disease.

 The good news?
 Even small changes to promote autonomy can make a difference in employee health and well-being.